annappo/GPS-SDR-Receiver/README.md

 The sample data was created by saving the output of an RTL-SDR (stream of IQ values, 2x8 bit) to a file using the Python script *gpsbin.py* from the *pycode* folder.

-## Windows or Linux?
+## Windows, Linux or MacOS?

-GPS-SDR-Receiver can be run under Windows without any problems, but it turned out that it runs about twice as fast under Linux (on the author's systems).
-As a result, real-time tracking was possible on the same computer with 11 satellites under Linux, but at best with 7 under Windows.
-It is therefore recommended to use the GPS-SDR-Receiver on a Linux system or a WSL environment on Windows (Windows subsystem for Linux, see [Help & Docs](#Help-&-Docs)).
+GPS-SDR-Receiver can be operated under Windows without any problems, but it turned out to run about twice as fast under Linux and MacOS (on the author's systems).
+Thus, real-time tracking was possible on the same computer with 11 satellites under Linux, but at best with 7 under Windows.
+If you are a Windows user, it is therefore recommended to use GPS-SDR-Receiver in a WSL environment under Windows (Windows subsystem for Linux, see [Help & Docs](#Help-&-Docs)).

 ## RTL-SDR